itouchz/awesome-deep-time-series-representations/README.md

-# Deep Time Series Data Mining: A Survey
+# Deep Learning for Universal Representation of Time Series
-Curated list of state-of-the-art papers on time series data mining with deep neural networks.

 **Related Surveys**